 Do sugar taxes affect health?

 A 2016 study published in The BMJ found that following the implementation of a 2014 SSB tax in Mexico, purchases of taxed beverages decreased while purchases of untaxed beverages increased.
 A 2016 study published in the Journal of Dental Research also indicated that SSB taxation could reduce caries rates and dental treatment costs.
 Furthermore, a 2015 study in the Journal of Dental Research notes that while dentistry has focused on increasing oral hygiene and prevention services, recent findings suggest that efforts to decreasing sugar intake to reduce caries should also be increased.

 What can dental students do about sugar taxes?

 If you live in or attend school in an area with sugar taxes, you can talk to your patients about what they mean.
 Patients often need help feeling motivated to take action towards improving their oral health and dietary habits.
 Talking with patients about how they can save money and improve their oral health by drinking tap water instead of soda is a great motivating factor!
 Informing patients about the true cost of soda may be just the push they need to break their soda-drinking habit.

-Obviously people know that soda is “bad,” but do they know why?
-If they understand that these kinds of sugary drinks expose their enamel to acids, they may be more keen to look for alternatives.
+Obviously, people know that soda is “bad,” but do they know why?
+If they understand that these kinds of sugary drinks expose their enamel to acids, they may be keener to look for alternatives.
 Instead of placing soda taxes on people, we need to educate them on healthier alternatives so that the choice is still in their hands.